is having to choose between

 She stared at him, disturbed by the way he snuffed out any further

 dialogue on what she considered a crucial matter.
-Provoking an argument didn’t seem like it would
+Provoking an argument didn’t

-do any good.
-In her mind, however, so
+seem like it would do any good.
+In her mind, however, so long as she continued

-long as she continued to breathe, this was not
+to breathe, this was not the end of

 “I’ll go clean up now,” she mumbled, slipping off the edge of the bed.